-Very few people have had a career like Reba McEntire's.
+Very few people have had a career like Reba McEntire.

 Reba's truly done it all.
 Movies?
 Yep.
-Her own TV show?
-Two of 'em.
 Broadway?
 You betcha.
 A Vegas residency?
-Happening as we speak.
+That's happened.
 A Kennedy Center Honor?
-With a career like this, one with 35 No. 1 singles and over 56 million albums sold, the only surprise was that it took as long as 2018 to give her the award for her lifetime artistic achievements.
+With a career like this, one with more than 56 million albums sold, the only surprise was that it took as long as 2018 to give her the award for her lifetime artistic achievements.

 But not Reba.

 Read on to learn 20 fascinating facts about the country icon...

 This story was first published on Saturday, April 6, 2019 at 3 a.m.
 PT.

 (E! and NBC are both part of the NBCUniversal family.)